appium/appium-flutter-driver/README.md

 - Flutter context does not support page source
     - Please use `getRenderTree` command instead
 - You can send appium-xcuitest-driver/appium-uiautomator2-driver commands in `NATIVE_APP` context
-- scrollUntilVisible : An expectation for checking that an element, known to be present on the widget tree, is visible.
+- `scrollUntilVisible` command : An expectation for checking that an element, known to be present on the widget tree, is visible.
 Using waitFor to wait element
-- scrollUntilTapable : An expectation for checking an element is visible and enabled such that you can click it.
+- `scrollUntilTapable` command : An expectation for checking an element is visible and enabled such that you can click it.
 Using waitTapable to wait element

 ## Change the flutter engine attache to